+- The site

+- Building exterior

 - Building interior

-- Building exterior

-- The site
+- Subfloor In Part

 - Roof Space ONLY Partial

+- The Site

 - Detailed in the report

-- Subfloor In Part
+- Outbuildings

 Accessibility Page 8

 Areas not inspected

 The inspection did not include areas, which were inaccessible, not readily accessible or obstructed at the time of inspection.
 The Consultant did not move or remove any obstructions which may be concealing evidence of defects.
 Areas, which are not normally accessible, were not inspected.
 Evidence of defects in obstructed or concealed areas may only be revealed when the items are moved or removed or access has been provided.